 Looking for the best bottles for breastfed babies?
-We’ve updated our post for 2022 to reflect new and improved products.
+We’ve updated our post for 2024 to reflect any new and improved products.

 Breastfeeding can be so rewarding, but the reality is that it’s also hard work and can be insanely exhausting.
 It seems almost impossible to get a break when you’re consistently attached to a newborn who wants to sample the buffet all day (and all night).